gpavithra673/Color-Conversion/README.md

 Split and merge the image using cv2.split and cv2.merge commands.

 ### Step5:
-End the program and close the output image windows.
+End the program and close the output image windows
 ## Program:
-# Developed By:
+## Developed By:G.Pavithra
-# Register Number:
+## Register Number:212221240036
-# i) Convert BGR and RGB to HSV and GRAY
+## i) Convert BGR and RGB to HSV and GRAY
 ~~~
 import cv2
 sun_color_image = cv2.imread('image.jpg')